aloisio-costa/PeTi---nodeJS/README.md

 **You need the api running and the dataBase mongoose connected in order to nagivate in the website**

 # What did I use?
-The project client side was written in React with .NET/C# API.

 **NodeJS - back-end**
 - Express framework
 - DataBase MongoDB